Germany Spy Museum

 Is it wheelchair accessible?

-The museum is designed to be accessible, but check the official website for specific details regarding accessibility features.
+The accessibility of the museum is important, and it is recommended to check the official website for specific details related to wheelchair access and facilities.

 Can I buy tickets online?